ejsado/portfolio/projects/us-temperate-days/project-report.md

 ## Summary

 I’ve found that I’m most comfortable outdoors when the temperature is **between 60 and 80 degrees fahrenheit**.
 Usually, that means I’m only comfortable in the Spring and Fall seasons in Delaware.
 Many people circumvent their temperature discomfort with a second home, but that isn’t an option for me.
-Being that I’m planning on moving soon, **which areas of the United States offer the most days of the year with mild daytime temperatures?**
+Since I’m planning on moving soon, **which areas of the United States offer the most days of the year with mild daytime temperatures?**

 ---